bertreb/pimatic-sounds/README.md

 The mp3 filenames ***must be without spaces!***

 ----
-This plugin is NOT node v4 or v6 compatible.
-The plugin is Node v8 or v10 compatible and in development.
+The plugin is **only Node v8 or v10** compatible and in development.

 You could backup Pimatic before you are using this plugin!